indexed-xyz/docs/docs/examples/databend.md

 );
 ```

-You could take a look on loaded files through
+You can take a look at the loaded files with the following command:

 ```sql
 LIST @r2_stage;
 ```

-the data file looks like:
+This should return something like the following table:

 | name                                                                  | size    | md5                              | last_modified                 | creator |
 | --------------------------------------------------------------------- | ------- | -------------------------------- | ----------------------------- | ------- |